Chernobyl: Thirty Years On

-UN Action Plan on Chernobyl
+UN Action Plan for the 3rd Decade of Chernobyl

-International Chernobyl Research and Information Network (ICRIN) project
+International Chernobyl Research and Information Network (ICRIN)

 As part of the UN Chernobyl Forum, WHO conducted a series of expert meetings from 2003 to 2005.
 The experts reviewed scientific evidence on health effects associated with the accident and produced health care recommendations for national authorities.